olivierfriard/boris_docs/index.rst

    :alt: Time budget
    :width: 80%

+The percent of total time will be calculated (if available).
+The total time is intended as the total media length.

 The time budget results can be exported in various formats: TSV, CSV for plain text file or Microsoft Excel (XLS), Open Document Spreadsheet (ODS) in order to be further analyzed.